cmadland/teaching/pages/02.edci335-may-2020/01.home/01.welcome/item.md

 #### CourseSpaces

 !!
 You will not find any course updates in CourseSpaces.
-Make sure you check here!
+Make sure you check the [course site](https://edtechuvic.ca/edci335)!

-!!!!
-Please see the [tutorial on RSS feeds](https://edtechuvic.ca/edci335/rss-feeds/) for instructions on how to subscribe to my updates.
+> Close this tab or window to return to the [course site.](https://edtechuvic.ca/edci335)

 ---